 CA) Do you experience any effects from your playing days?

 OLIVER) For me, I’d say it’s cumulative.
-I’ll be 49 so I can definitely feel it.
+I’m 50 so I can definitely feel it.
 That’s the thing, now that it’s documented that you’re doing damage to your brain… I don’t know how much damage I’ve done, but as for the other stuff like getting out of bed in the morning, I’d probably feel a lot better if I hadn’t played.
 I can’t even imagine how guys that played as much as I played and then went on to play another 10 years in the NFL must feel.
 You can feel a shoulder, you can feel an ankle, but what they are finding out now is that you can’t necessarily feel anything with your brain until something terrible happens.

 CA) Have you followed all the stories about CTE since it came out?